samber/oops/README.md

 - developer-friendly error builder
 - no extra code for [output](#output): can be used with loggers, printf syntax...
 - out-of-the-box stack trace and source fragments
+- transport error builder in a Go context
 - one-line panic handling
 - one-line assertion